-- The SENCo writes the Intervention Target Sheets for the interventions, detailing entry need, time and frequency, targets, resources, lead person, baseline and review assessments. - All Intervention Target Sheets are stored in a red folder marked 'Interventions', in the SEND cupboard in the Staffroom.
-The folder is kept up-to-date by the SENCo. - The SENCo meets with the TAs to timetable interventions into the week. - The SENCo prepares a Provision Map for each child on the SEND Register, which is shared with the parent and child at their termly SEN Support Meeting.
+- The SENCo writes the Intervention Target Sheets for the interventions, detailing entry need, time and frequency, targets, resources, lead person, baseline and review assessments. - (Remove All Intervention Target Sheets are stored in a red folder marked 'Interventions', in the SEND cupboard in the Staffroom.
+The folder is kept up-to-date by the SENCo.) - (Remove The SENCo meets with the TAs to timetable interventions into the week.)
+Class teachers timetable interventions for pupils using available TA support. - (Remove The SENCo prepares a Provision Map for each child on the SEND Register, which is shared with the parent and child at their termly SEN Support Meeting.)
+The SENCo completes the Assess, Plan, Do and Review template for each SEN Support pupil which describes their provision and includes a record of conversations with parents.
+In addition, the SENCo also creates a whole school provision map outlining all pupils who receive interventions.